How To Collect, Report, and Pay State Sales Taxes

 Check with your state to see when you must pay sales taxes.
 The frequency of payment depends on the volume of your sales.
 In most states, you must pay monthly if you have a high volume of sales, but at least quarterly in almost every state.
 Be sure you pay on time to avoid fines and penalties for late payment.

 Some states give a discount for prepayment of sales taxes.
 This is definitely something to look into if possible.

 - Sales taxes are determined based on location - either the location or the buyer or of the seller.
 Which one depends on your state.
 Check with your state's revenue agency for more information..
 Check the most up to date state sales tax rates to be sure you are charging the full amount of the tax.

-- If you do business in several locations, within and between states, or you sell online, you might want to use sales tax service like TaxJar or Avalara.
+- If you do business in several locations, within and between states, or you sell online, you might want to use an online sales tax service like TaxJar or Avalara.